-Prestige, power, space and pace-that’s what you get with the BMW X5.
-This luxurious, technology-packed SUV offers a terrific drive with impressive road presence.
-Commanding serious money brand new, the BMW X5 offers a tremendous amount of bang for your buck if you’re buying used.
+Prestige, power, space and pace – that’s what you get with the BMW X5.
+This luxurious, technology-packed SUV offers a terrific drive with an impressive road presence.
+Commanding serious money when new, the BMW X5 offers a tremendous amount of bang for your buck if you’re buying used.

-For a high-riding SUV, the BMW X5 carries quite a sporty stance, especially when it wears bigger wheels to fill the arches.
-The integrated rear spoiler, BMW-patent kidney grille and air-intake rich front bumper all add to the suggestion that this is no mud-plugging 4x4, but a serious road performer instead.
+For a high-riding SUV, the X5 carries quite a sporty stance, especially when it wears bigger wheels to fill the arches.
+The integrated rear spoiler, BMW-patent kidney grille, and air-intake rich front bumper all add to the suggestion that this is no mud-plugging 4x4, but a serious road-performer instead.

 This is a car that makes a statement.

 If you haven’t driven an X5 before, you’ll be surprised at how it can hustle along a twisty road.
 The steering feels sharp and the body roll is extremely well-controlled, and yet the suspension still soaks up bumps and makes for a relaxing ride.
 Powerful engines and brakes mean that you don’t ever feel like its size is an issue.

 The high driving position gives you a great view of the road ahead, and long-haul trips can be covered in quiet comfort.
 Should you need to venture off the beaten track, the XDrive all-wheel-drive system will be sure to keep you moving.

 If you haven’t driven a BMW X5 before you’ll be surprised at how it can hustle along a twisty road.

 Did we mention that the BMW X5 is a big car?
 Well, that’s especially apparent inside, where there’s acres of room for five people and their luggage.
 Up front, you’ll discover a commandingly-high driving position and supportive, multi-adjustable seats, while rear seat passengers have plenty of leg and headroom.
 Even if all three seats are taken, your friends and family won’t be brushing shoulders.